mahfuzreham/WHMCS-setup-script/README.md

 bash setup_whmcs.sh

-The script will download WHMCS, configure permissions, create a database, and set up the necessary configurations.
+The script will install WHMCS, configure permissions, create a database, and set up the necessary configurations.
 After successful execution, you can access your WHMCS installation from your web browser.

-**Note:** This script is a basic example and may not cover all use cases.
-Review and customize it according to your specific requirements.

 ## Log File